-ACTION: Any changes to the college SI needs to be reported to FPD to reflect in FUSION.
-No update

-5. Facilities Conditions Assessment (FCA)
+- Any changes to the college SI needs to be reported to FPD to reflect in FUSION.
+No update - 5.
+Facilities Conditions Assessment (FCA) - i.

-- i.
 Agah requested that the colleges use the FCA for the development of the 5-Year Schedule Maintenance Plan.
 NC stated the assessments have not been used yet.
 RCC uses it as a database and has not used the assessment as yet.
 Agah has recommended that these databases be used for 5YSMP. - ii.
-Nava stated the Facilities Condition Assessment scores on the FCI will affect the scoring on the modernization projects as well as the FTES. - iii.
-Nava provided details regarding the FCA process and stated it will probably be more than a year before the district receives the assessment from the state.
-A strategy to complete those updates is being discussed for all the colleges.
-FPD will update all of the floorplans in FUSION; help from the colleges would be needed.
+Nava stated the Facilities Condition Assessment scores on the FCI will affect the scoring on the modernization projects as well as the FTES.

+- iii.
+A strategy to complete the floor plan updates is being discussed for all the colleges.
+FPD will update all of the floorplans in FUSION with help from the colleges. - iv.
+Nava stated the district is far down on the state's list, the assessment may be scheduled in late 2023.
+The state will send an update when they have a better timeframe.